Snacking and Self-Control in Lockdown

 Reinvent the snack

 As I said before, now is simply not the time for self hatred and denial.
 We’re all living in a state of constant stress and our adrenal glands are likely a little tired, having to work around the clock to keep our hormonal balance in check.
 For most of us though, cortisol and adrenaline are still winning out and we feel wired and tired.
-So rather than adding to the stress on our bodies with a constant internal dialogue of “no you can’t eat that, you’ll get fat,” let’s just change what you’re consuming.
+So rather than adding to the stress on our bodies with a constant internal dialogue of “no you can’t eat that, you’ll get fat,” let’s just change what you’re consuming and consider a weight loss juice cleanse as a refreshing way to reset our eating habits.
 Can you swap the chocolate biscuits to hummus and carrot sticks?
 Can you ditch the desert after supper in favour of a piece of fruit or a herbal tea?
+You might be surprised how a small shift can support your gut cleanse.

 Ultimately, my goal with all my patients at the moment is to get them feeling happy, confident and in control of their health.
 We know that the health of the host is our best protection against a viral infection, so really it makes no sense to fill up on sugary snacks (sugar is terrible for the immune system anyway) when you could be making decisions around food that will protect your health.